learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 ## Using Rails Generators

 Rails gives us an easy way of creating both of these things using a **generator** we can run from the command line.

-From the project directory, run this command in your terminal:
+Make sure you've navigated into the directory for this lesson, then run this command in your terminal:

 ```sh
 rails g model Cheese name price:integer is_best_seller:boolean